Essential Nutrients for Hydroponic Gardening Success

 Signs of Deficiency or Excess

-• Excess: Rare but can inhibit the uptake of other nutrients.
+- Excess: Rare, but may interfere with uptake of other nutrients.

 5. Magnesium (Mg)